When are the NTSE data collected, and when does the final report become available?

 How may my institution participate in the next NTSE?

 If your college or university participated in the most recent NTSE, you will automatically receive information about the next Study in late summer.
-If you have not received a survey invitation, or if you are at an institution that wants to participate for the first time, please click on the participating in future NTSE surveys link.
+If you have not received a survey invitation, or if you are at an institution that wants to participate for the first time, please click on the Future Endowment Study Participation link.

 Are any NTSE data available for academic research?

-Unfortunately, due to the confidentiality agreement we have with our participating institutions, NACUBO is unable to make any institutionally specific data from the NTSE available for academic journal articles, graduate theses or dissertations, or other academic projects.
+Unfortunately, due to the confidentiality agreement we have with our participating institutions, NACUBO is unable to make any institutionally specific data from the NTSE available for academic journal articles, master's or doctoral theses or dissertations, or other academic projects.
 Academics may use any of the information from our Public NTSE Tables page and our Historic Endowment Study Data page for their research.

 I am interested in purchasing the institutionally specific dataset.
 What does this dataset include?

 The dataset (which is available for the 2019, 2020, 2021,and 2022 endowment studies only) provides the investment returns, asset allocations, and endowment spending rates for each of the institutions that participated in the endowment study.
 The asset allocations include: the percentages of endowment assets invested in U.S. and non-U.S. stocks and bonds/fixed income, and the percentages of endowment assets invested in each of the alternative strategies categories collected in the Study (such as private equity, real estate, venture capital, hedge funds/marketable alternatives, etc.) NOTE: while the dataset contains institution-specific data, the data are anonymized, which means that the school names and other identifying characteristics are hidden by code numbers.
 We do NOT provide any code sheets or other ways to identify any individual schools or set of schools in this dataset.
 Click here if you'd like to see a listing of all the variables available in this dataset.

 The NTSE tables say that the investment returns are reported "net of fees."
 What does this mean?